call-me-roger/laravel_blog/README.md

-# laravel_blog
+# Basic blog using Laravel

-I'm lerning the Laravel framework
+I'm using the Laracasts video series to lern how to use Laravel and start making better projects